Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

-Instead, the Master explains to Jo, in mind-numbing detail, what just happened.
+Instead the Master explains to Jo, in mind-numbing detail, exactly what happened.
 And then he bids Jo farewell as his TARDIS detaches itself from hers.

 Sue: That cliffhanger wasn’t half as good as Kronos eating the Doctor.
 Still, this is a very good story so far.
-I’m certainly not bored by it.top
+I’m definitely not bored by it.

-Me: OK, there’s a famous actress coming up soon.
+Me: There’s a famous actress coming up soon.

-Me: OK, there’s a vaguely familiar face coming up soon.
-There she is, over there.
+Me: Okay, there’s a vaguely familiar face coming up soon.
+(Pointing at Ingrid Pitt) There she is, over there.

-An Atlantean named Hippias (“That name has to be a joke”), is criticising Kronos for being a crap God.
+An Atlantean named Hippias (“That name has to be a joke”) criticises Kronos for being such a terrible god.

 Me: Yes, it’s an Emmanuelle chair.